Lori Edwards, DrPH, MPH, BSN, RN, APHN, BC.

 Dr. Edwards conducts community based participatory research and recently focused on the promotion of occupational health and safety with Vietnamese nail salon workers.
 She is certified as a clinical specialist in Public Health Nursing.
 For the past 25 years, Dr. Edwards has worked in local Baltimore communities and developed and directed numerous community based intervention projects.
 She also works in global health and has developed programs internationally.
 Prior to joining the University of Maryland, she was faculty for over 25 years at The Johns Hopkins University School of Nursing and the Bloomberg School of Public Health.
 Dr. Edwards received her BSN from University of Maryland, her MPH and DrPH from Johns Hopkins Bloomberg School of Public Health.

-Dr. Gia Grier McGinnis is the program co-director of the MS in Vulnerability and Violenence Reduction, as well as the Executive Director of the UMB CURE Scholars Program, a groundbreaking, year-round STEM and healthcare pipeline program for West Baltimore youth.
+Dr. Gia Grier McGinnis is the Executive Director of the UMB CURE Scholars Program, a groundbreaking, year-round STEM and healthcare pipeline program for West Baltimore youth.
 Before coming to UMB, she served for 12 years in leadership positions at Johns Hopkins University’s Center for Social Concern, the service-learning center for the Homewood campus.
 Dr. Grier McGinnis has previously served on the Community-University Advisory Board for Morgan State University’s A Student-Centered Entrepreneurship Development Program (ASCEND), a board that oversaw a NIH small grants program for joint community-university research projects.
 She is a member of the Strategic Steering Committee of the Maryland Business Roundtable for Education and serves on the board of the Maryland state organization of the National Alliance for Mental Illness (NAMI MD).

 Dr. Grier McGinnis earned her BA in environmental studies from Washington College and her MS with a focus in environmental behavior and policy (environmental justice sub-program) from the University of Michigan, Ann Arbor.
 She completed her DrPH at Morgan State University’s School of Community Health & Policy through their Prevention Science Research Center.
 Her research was conducted in partnership with an anti-tobacco, peer-led community-based participatory research initiative.
 Dr. Grier McGinnis is a Northwest Baltimore native and still lives, works, and plays in the city with her family.